Pliers

 We inspected the pivot area but did not find any stamped production codes.

-The later marking style suggests production in the late 1970s to 1980s.
+The third-generation marking style suggests production from 1977 to the 1980s.

-Fuller offered lineman's pliers as model 194 in sizes 7 and 8 inches.
+Fuller offered lineman's side-cutting pliers as model 194 in sizes 7 and 8 inches.

-a 1979 catalog listing for Fuller "Maruto" lineman's pliers,
+a 1979 catalog listing for Fuller "Maruto" lineman's side-cutting pliers,

-The pliers were available in 7 and 8 inch sizes.
+The pliers were available in sizes 7 and 8 inches.

 In the illustration the "Maruto" marking is visible below the pivot,